Here you learn ...

 1.1 Effective marriage

-The first requirement for a visa for spouses to join their spouses is that a valid marriage has been concluded and that it is recognized.
-Contrary to a widespread misconception, however, it is not necessary for the marriage to be valid in Germany.
+The first requirement for a visa for spouses to join their spouses is that a valid marriage has been concluded and that this is recognized .
+Contrary to popular belief, however, it is not necessary for the marriage to be valid in Germany.
 According to the Civil Status Act, a foreign marriage can be entered into the German marriage register.
-Whether the marriage is valid depends on the law of the state to which the fiancé belongs.
+Whether the marriage is valid depends on the law of the state to which the fiancé belongs .
 According to case law, this even includes cases in which the marriage would obviously be invalid according to German standards.
 For example, the Higher Regional Court of Zweibrücken had to rule on a Pakistani “glove marriage” and came to the conclusion that this would constitute a valid marriage in Germany, even though such a glove marriage would not be valid in Germany (Higher Regional Court of Zweibrücken, decision of December 8, 2010 - 3 W 175/10).

 1.2 Spouse/reference person has a residence permit

-In principle, it is not necessary for family reunification with foreigners that the foreigner living in Germany actually already has a residence permit or settlement permit or the corresponding electronic residence permit (eAT) or ID card.
-From a purely legal perspective, family reunification on the basis of a visa or fictitious certificate is also possible in many cases.
+In principle, for family reunification to happen with foreigners, it is not necessary for the foreigner living in Germany to actually already have a residence permit or settlement permit or the corresponding electronic residence permit (eAT) or ID card.
+From a purely legal perspective, family reunification on the basis of a visa or fictitious certificate is therefore possible in many cases.
 In practice, however, this procedure leads to formal problems.
-The embassies therefore assume that the residence status is not “sustainably” secured.
+The embassies therefore assume that the residence status is not then “sustainably” secured.
 This often leads to the embassy not processing the application any further.
-It can be helpful here if, for example, a lawyer confirms to the embassy that the foreigner living in Germany will actually receive the residence permit (Letter of Attorney).
+It can be helpful here if, for example, a lawyer confirms to the embassy that the foreigner living in Germany will actually receive the residence permit (letter of attorney).

 1.3 German language skills

-In principle, it is also a requirement that the spouse joining the family can communicate in German in a simple way (A1 language skills according to the Common European Framework of Reference for Languages).
+In principle, it is also a requirement that the spouse joining the family can communicate in German in a simple way ( A1 language skills according to the Common European Framework of Reference for Languages).
 However, the legislature has created more and more exceptions to this basic rule through the constant further development of the Skilled Immigration Act.
-In particular, it is no longer necessary to prove German language skills if the foreigner living in Germany has an employment migration title (in particular, EU Blue Card, ICT card, residence permit for self-employment, self-employment, employment as a senior employee, manager, company specialist, researcher, §§ 18a, 18b Residence Act, etc.).
+In particular, it is no longer necessary to prove German language skills if the foreigner living in Germany has an employment migration title (i.e. in particular EU Blue Card, ICT card, residence permit for self-employment, self-employment, employment as a senior employee, manager, company specialist, researcher, §§ 18a, 18b Residence Act, etc.).
 Family reunification from certain countries also generally does not require German language skills.

-There are numerous other legal and case law exceptions, and if in doubt, a specialist immigration lawyer can advise you on them.
+There are numerous other legal and case law exceptions, and in case of doubt, a specialist immigration lawyer can advise you on these.

 1.4.1 Probationary period passed

 Furthermore, your livelihood must be secure if you want to apply for a visa or a residence permit for family reunification.
-As a rule, this means that as a foreigner living in Germany you must provide evidence of an employment contract with sufficient salary.
+This usually means that, as a foreigner living in Germany, you must provide evidence of an employment contract with a sufficient salary .
 The authorities also often require that the probationary period has already expired (so-called “sustainably” secured livelihood) and that the employment relationship has not yet been terminated.
-From a legal perspective, it is doubtful whether such strict requirements can be derived from the law.
+From a legal perspective, it is doubtful whether such strict requirements can be inferred from the law.
 To prove “sustainably” secured livelihood, a so-called employer certificate must usually be submitted.
 In this document, the employer of the foreigner living in Germany must confirm that the information provided by the foreigner in the visa process is correct, that the probationary period has already expired and that the employment relationship has not yet been terminated.
 The employer certificate can usually be downloaded from the website of the respective immigration authority (see, for example, here for the immigration authority in Frankfurt am Main, here for the district administration department (KVR) in Munich (Munich immigration authority) and here for the immigration authorities in Hamburg (Hamburg Welcome Center)).

 1.4.2 Adequate living space